Connecting to a VM serial console via SSH

 The host's public SSH key may be changed in the future.

-Check the specified files often.
-Download these files only via HTTPS after verifying the validity of the https://storage.yandexcloud.net
+Regularly check the specified files.
+Download them only via HTTPS after verifying the validity of the https://storage.yandexcloud.net

 website certificate.
-If the website cannot securely encrypt your data due to certificate problems, the browser will warn you about that.
+If the website cannot securely encrypt your data due to certificate issues, your browser will display a warning.

 Note

-How the serial console works depends on the operating system settings.
-Compute Cloud provides a communication channel between the user and COM port on the VM, but it does not guarantee that the console works properly on the OS.
+How a serial console works depends on how the operating system is set up.
+Compute Cloud provides a communication channel between the user and VM's COM port; however, it does not guarantee that the console works properly on your OS.

-To connect to the VM, you need its ID.
+To connect to a VM, you need its ID.
 For info on how to get the VM ID, see Getting information about a VM.

 Your next steps depend on whether OS Login access is enabled for the VM.
-If OS Login access is enabled for the VM, you can connect to the serial console using an exported SSH certificate.
+With OS Login access enabled, you can connect to the serial console using the exported SSH certificate.
 SSH keys are used to connect to VMs with OS Login access disabled.

 -